denyahnov/robocup_2023/EngineeringJournal.md

 We built our own wrappers for [ev3dev](https://github.com/denyahnov/robocup_tools) and the [infrared sensor](https://github.com/denyahnov/ir-seeker).
 These allowed us to have Custom Menus and ready to use Classes which sped up our coding process.

-We run the main chunk of our code in a single main loop, which uses utilities and functions from our main robot class.
-We use a seperate thread for bluetooth communication, allowing for it to run simultaneousy with the main code.
+We have structured our code very methodically.
+Python allows us to import code from different files and compile it into one main file:
+- `behaviours.py` stores all our robot behaviours such as Attack, Chase, Defend, Track, etc
+- `brick.py` stores our system functions such as changing brick color and playing a sound
+- `calibration.py` allows us to calibrate our sensors as well as storing the values
+- `comms.py` allows us to connect the 2 robots via bluetooth and send information between them
+- `custom_sensors.py` stores the classes for any custom sensors we use like the IR Seeker
+- `drivebase.py` initalises our motors and stores all our movement functions
+- `main.py` is the main file that we run
+- `menu.py` allows us to run a Graphical User Interface within the program
+- `sensors.py` initalises our sensors and stores all the sensor related functions

 We started off by using [EV3Sim](https://ev3sim.mhsrobotics.club/), an application developed by the school to practice coding in a virtual environment.
 It helped us build the foundation of our code while working from home.

 We use a holonomic drive which allows us to move in any direction.
 We use a simple formula to calculate each motor's speed based on a given angle from 0-360 degrees.